balfroim/MuTEd/Notebook/README.md

-# MuTEd: A Comparative Study of a Classic and an Extreme Mutation Testing Reporting Tools for Teaching Software Testing
+# MuTEd: A Comparative Study of Classic and Extreme Mutation Testing for Teaching Software Testing

-#

 ## How to run the project